milvus-io/milvus-docs/site/en/adminGuide/rbac.md

 ## 3. Grant a privilege to a role

-The following example grants the permission of searching all collections to the role named `roleA`.
+The following example demonstrates how to grant the permission of searching all collections to the role named `roleA`.
 See [Users and Roles](users_and_roles.md) for other types of privileges you can grant.

 ```
 utility.grant_privilege("roleA", "Collection", "*", "Search")